 One of the nice things about pCloud is its sharing abilities.
 There are three main ways to share files.

 - Share Download Link

 - Share Upload Link

 With the Invite to Folder link, users can request coworkers, family, or friends to view the selected file or folder.
 Those who receive an invitation can also edit files within the web browser.

 It is the closest thing to an actual collaboration feature that pCloud gets.
 However, only one user can be in the file at a time and there is no way to discuss the changes as allowed by true collaboration program.
 The best way to let others work on a file saved in the cloud is by inviting others to a folder.

 The share download link allows users to share a link to download the file or folder in question.
-The recipient will be able to make changes on their device; however, there would be no way for the owner to see what changes were made.
+The recipient will be able to make changes on their device and the owner can keep track of how often it was downloaded, who downloaded it and also how often.

 There are reasons in which a download link would be a better option for those who want to share a document with others.
 For example, the person or group receiving the information could be the end recipient for the completed information.